Palliative Care MasterClass, Sheffield

-Following a successful course in November 2017 we are pleased to announce that we will be holding another course on the 21 and 22 June 2018.
-We are currently working on a programme that will include Parkinson’s, dementia and multiple sclerosis.
+Following a successful course in November 2017 we are pleased to announce that we will be holding further courses with a programme that will include Parkinson’s, dementia and multiple sclerosis.
 The new course will be a two day residential course in Sheffield.
-To register your interest and receive updates about this course click the button below.

 Our previous course was aimed at health professionals involved in palliative care for neurological conditions largely focused on Parkinson’s and dementia – including allied health professionals, doctors (grade SpR and above), specialist nurses, community teams and GPs.